RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

-# Provisioning Of a Jenkins Server on Openshift
+# Provisioning a Jenkins Server on Openshift For CI/CD pipeline on AWS

+## Main Goal - Build CI/CD Pipeline for dev/prod Environments for building artifacts and deploy them on RHPAM'S KieServers Running on AWS for Temenos

-Goal - To create a jenkins Automation server to run on Openshift cluster in order to intract with AWS API and Kie Servers for  deploying artifacts to Kie Servers.
+### Objective - To create a jenkins Automation server to run on Openshift cluster in order to intract with AWS API and Kie Servers for  deploying artifacts to Kie Servers.
 * The Idea is to use bitnami jenkins chart with modified customized image that will contain all of the content of the parent image, and in addition will include AWS cli utility to interact with AWS console API using its CLI.